felixmr1/treasurePleasure/documents/documentations/RAD.md

 - A **Avatar** is an image representing the player.
 A player has the oppurtunity to chose his avatar in game.

-- A **Shop** is a way for the player to buy a higher value multiplier.
+- A **Store** is a way for the player to buy a higher value multiplier.
 The value multiplier increases the value of collected items from the map.

 - A **Score** is a players unique player score for the current season.
 The score is calculated using collected items value after the player has inserted them to his/hers treasure chest.